-The three lots created through this partition are each a minimum of 10,000 square feet in size to accommodate single family detached dwelling units in the R10 zone.
-All three proposed lots exceed the minimum requirements for front lot line length, lot width and lot depth.
+The four lots created through this subdivision are each a minimum of 10,000 square feet in size to accommodate single family detached dwelling units in the R10 zone.
+All four proposed lots exceed the minimum requirements for front lot line length, lot width and lot depth.